 Can the tribunal make a decision on identification as a victim?

-Also note, that even if the Tribunal makes a finding that your client is a victim of trafficking, this does not automatically change the negative NRM decision into a positive one.
+Note though that even if the Tribunal makes a finding that your client is a victim of trafficking, this does not automatically change the negative NRM decision into a positive one.
 That decision remains in place unless the SCA agrees to reconsider.

 Getting ready for the appeal hearing